TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

 This section should give you some pointers on what you can process in your script and which functions and variables you can access.

-Your script is included by a function, PHP\_SCRIPT, inside the class "ContentObjectRenderer" in the typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php script.
-Thereby your file is a part of this object (ContentObjectRenderer) and function.
+Your script is included inside the class "ContentObjectRenderer" in the typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php script.
+Thereby your file is a part of this object (ContentObjectRenderer).
 This is why you must return all content in the variable "$content" and any TypoScript configuration is available from the array "$conf" (it may not be set at all though, so check it with is\_array()!)